software-mansion/protostar/website/docs/tutorials/04-compiling.md

 ### Contract name
-A contract name refers to an attribute name in this `"protostar.contracts"` section of the configuration file.
-Some Protostar's features may expect from you providing contract names.
+A contract name refers to an attribute name in this `“protostar.contracts”` section of the configuration file.
+You can use contract name as a reference to a contract in some Protostar features.
 In the example above, `foo` and `bar` are contract names.

 # Compiling your project